Welcome to Xplisset Voice of America (Start Here)

 In Author’s Room, you may see excerpts, character framing, research notes, behind-the-scenes dispatches, and the raw architecture of the work as it develops.

-Most public work here will remain free because people on fixed incomes should not have to choose between groceries and yet another subscription just to understand the country they are living in.
+Most public work here stays free because people on fixed incomes should not have to choose between groceries and political clarity.

 Paid support buys time.